June 27, 2025

 1. Inform the airline during booking.
 When booking your flight, consider notifying the airline about your hearing loss.
 Many airlines have customer service representatives or accessibility coordinators who can assist you in making the necessary arrangements.
 They may add a note to your reservation indicating your hearing loss.

-3. Visual Alerts and Written Communication.
+4. Visual alerts and written communication.
 Some airports and airlines have visual alerts or electronic displays that provide flight information.
 Ask the gate attendant if these options are available, and if so, request that they utilize them to convey essential information to you.
 Additionally, you can communicate in writing if necessary to ensure clear and accurate communication.

-4. Assistance from airport accessibility service.
+5. Assistance from airport accessibility services.
 Many airports offer accessibility services for travelers with disabilities, including those with hearing loss.
 These services may include sign language interpreters, written communication, or staff trained to assist individuals with hearing loss.

 Staying informed of important announcements and concerns while in-flight is crucial for travelers with hearing loss.
 Here's a recommended approach: